MaiaPelletier/pjocolours/README.md

 ![](figs/bookcovers.jpg)

-**Note: I do not own any aspect of Percy Jackson and the Olympians, all titles and ideas are the original content of author Rick Riordan.**
+**Disclaimer: I do not own any aspect of Percy Jackson and the Olympians, all titles and ideas are the original content of author Rick Riordan.**

 ## Installation